samatjain/changemonger/README.md

 For those of you wishing to actually install and run this program locally, this program is a standard Python app.
-It is highly recommended that you use `virtualenv` to manage the installation, create a virtual environment and, from there, just run
+It is highly recommended that you use `virtualenv` to manage the installation.

-    pip install -r requirements.txt

-to install the dependencies.
+To make things easy, a Makefile is included to setup an appropriate `virtualenv` for you.

+For it to work, run:

+ * Debian/Ubuntu: `sudo aptitude install python-dev python-virtualenv python-pip`

+and then run:

+    make

+This will setup `virtualenv` in 'venv', install dependencies, and start changemonger for you.

-To run the web application, simply run `app.py` with Python, or as a WSGI application under your web server of choice.
+To run the web application manually, simply run `app.py` with Python, or as a WSGI application under your web server of choice.